-NORFOLK, Va. —A local resident was caught by the Transportation Security Administration with a loaded handgun at a Norfolk International Airport checkpoint Thursday, Aug.
-30, marking the 16th firearm that TSA officers have caught at the airport so far this calendar year, far exceeding the 10 that were caught during all 12 months of 2017.
+NORFOLK, Va.—An area man was caught by the Transportation Security Administration with a loaded handgun at a Norfolk International Airport checkpoint on Thursday, March 28th.
+It marked the fourth gun that TSA officers have caught at the airport so far this year—all of which have detected this month and the second one in the last three days.
+In 2018, TSA officers stopped 21 guns at the airport’s checkpoints.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.